pedroetb/pedroetb-projects-docker-build/README.md

   Build an image locally or at a remote Docker environment.
 Contains several stages:

+  1. **prepare-target**:

+     Check if target environment is local or remote, preparing connection and functions used at next steps.

   1. **prepare-env**:

      Try different paths to locate build configuration, retrieve environment variables from current environment and script arguments, prepare values for usage, etc.